 Why is there a Trust?

-While the Department of Defence, the Department of Veterans Affairs, the Returned and Services League, Legacy and other organisations provide significant and valued support, they are often unable to provide the full support required by soldiers and their families due to the limited parameters within which such welfare organisations are authorised to operate; administrative approval processes that delay responsiveness; the difficulty of identifying situations of need; and limited dispensable resources.
+While the Department of Defence, Department of Veterans Affairs, Returned and Services League, Legacy and other organisations provide significant and valued support, they are often unable to provide the full support required by soldiers and their families.
+This is due to the limited parameters within which such welfare organisations are authorised to operate; administrative approval processes that delay responsiveness; the difficulty of identifying situations of need; and limited dispensable resources.

 The Commando Welfare Trust (CWT) was established in July 2010 as a perpetual trust for the purpose of providing a Qualifying Person from SOCOMD with Financial Relief when other organisations cannot provide such assistance.

 The SOCOMD units covered by the CWT include; Special Operations Command, Defence Special Operations Training & Education Centre, 1st Commando Regiment, 2nd Commando Regiment, Special Operations Engineer Regiment, Australian Defence Force School Of Special Operations, Australian Defence Force Parachuting School, Special Operations Logistics Squadron, 6th Aviation Regiment and No 4 Squadron RAAF.

 The vision of the CWT is to support SOCOMD soldiers and their families in a manner that is outside the scope of, but complementary to, existing Defence and non-Defence support mechanisms.
 Specifically, the CWT will have:

 - ensured provision of responsive, relevant, effective and enduring support to a Qualifying Person; and

 - enhanced cohesion among the national welfare community towards the provision of support to a Qualifying Person.